redis-developer/redis-stack-stocks/README.md

 # Known Issues

 1. There is a known issue with the Alpaca websocket API thread safety.
 You will find a workaround in the alpaca.py file.

+# Managed Hosting

+Redis offers [managed hosting for Redis Stack](https://redis.info/3tyWUYJ) for free, and you can even get $200 in credits towards a paid subscription by using code TIGER200.